 Alice and Bob utilize the subsequence $S_{23}$ for checking whether or not the channel qubits are monitored by Eve.
 By contrast, they use the subsequence $S_{14}$ to establish a shared random secret key.
 First of all, Alice publicly announces the indices of the subsequence $S_{23}$ via the classical channel.
 At the same time, Alice discloses whether she detects $|r_{2}\rangle_{\mbox{ AC}}$ or $|r_{3}\rangle_{\mbox{ AC}}$ in each transmission of $S_{23}$.
 Because Alice uses the classical channel for making the public announcements, Eve knows these pieces of information.
-Receiving these advertisements, Bob examines whether or not his outcomes for $\sigma_{x}$ and $\sigma_{z}$ are consistent with Alice's announcements.
-If he finds even a single discrepancy between his measurements and Alice's advertisements, he concludes that Eve eavesdrops on their transmissions.
+Receiving these public notices, Bob examines whether or not his outcomes for $\sigma_{x}$ and $\sigma_{z}$ are consistent with Alice's announcements.
+If he finds even a single discrepancy between his measurements and Alice's disclosed statements, he concludes that Eve eavesdrops on their transmissions.
 By contrast, if Bob cannot find any contradictions, he believes that there is no illegal act executed by Eve.
 If Bob judges that the transmissions are not interfered in by Eve, Alice obtains a series of `$+1$' and `$-1$' according to detections of $|r_{1}\rangle_{\mbox{ AC}}$ and $|r_{4}\rangle_{\mbox{ AC}}$ and Bob obtains that by the outcomes of measurements of $\sigma_{x}$ and $\sigma_{z}$.

-If Alice and Bob follow the protocol correctly without Eve's disturbance, the probabilities that Alice obtains $|r_{i}\rangle_{\mbox{ AC}}$ for $i=1,2,3,4$ are the same and given by $1/4$.
+The probabilities that Alice obtains $|r_{i}\rangle_{\mbox{ AC}}$ for $i=1,2,3,4$ on average of Bob's outcomes are the same and given by $1/4$ if Alice and Bob follow the protocol correctly without Eve's disturbance.

 As explained in this section, Bub's protocol requires the observation of two-qubit entangled states.
-This requirement is severe compared with the BB84 and E91 schemes.
-However, Bub's protocol is an application of the fundamental concept of the measurement problem in quantum mechanics, that is to say the ABL-rule, so that it is very unique and interesting among various quantum cryptography schemes.
+This requirement is severer compared with the BB84 and E91 schemes.
+However, Bub's protocol is an application of the ABL-rule, the measurement problem in quantum mechanics, so that it is very unique and interesting among various quantum cryptography schemes.
 This is why we study Bub's protocol.